The Napa Wine Project

 The following wines were cold soaked for 3 days before inoculated with yeast.
 Malolactic fermentation occurred naturally (no nutrient addition) starting later in the following year.
 The wines were aged in 100% new French oak (Demptos reserve barrels) for 2 years before being bottled.
 Only 3 or 4 barrels were produced each year.

 The 2004 PELLA Cabernet Sauvignon is dark garnet with brickish red hues in the glass; this bottling offers a very sweetly fruited aromatic union of both riper fruits and holiday spices.
+We tasted this again 21 years post vintage.
 Its scents include notes of black licorice, prune, cassis, cherry liqueur, cardamom, clove and sweet pipe tobacco spice.
 It offers a bit more density on the palate than the 2003 and is very well layered.
 The palate is juicy and mouthwatering with flavors of blackberry, prune and ripe black cherry.
-Some of the baking spices on the bouquet are echoed on the palate; it lingers with long-lasting but well-rounded integrated tannins along with a perceptible and final note of dried tobacco leaf.
+Filled with baking spices, similar to those expressed on the bouquet, are echoed on the palate including clove, nutmeg and cardamom.
+The finish lingers with long-lasting but well-rounded integrated tannins along with a perceptible and final note of dried tobacco leaf and a light but persistent drying/dusty character.

 The 2005 PELLA Cabernet Sauvignon is dark ruby in color; the bouquet reveals darker tertiary aromatics including of forest floor, mushroom, tar, old leather and a light wood spice along with bramble and blackberry.
 The bouquet doesn’t ‘jump’ out at your like the ‘sweeter’ aromatics of the 2004 vintage.
 This bottling shows plenty of dark fruit across the palate including blackberry, dark plum and cherry.
 The tannins feel like they may have one time been fairly robust but 17 years later at the time of our tasting, they present themselves with a rounded density.
 They are chalky and still long-lasting.
 This wine has an enviable texture; it is harmonious across the palate.